timlabs/uscode/United States Code/TITLE 28a-APPENDIX/FEDERAL RULES OF APPELLATE PROCEDURE/TITLE VII. GENERAL PROVISIONS.md

 * (d) NUMBER OF COPIES.
 The number of copies to be filed must be prescribed by local rule and may be altered by order in a particular case.

 * (e) RESPONSE.
 No response may be filed to a petition for an en banc consideration unless the court orders a response.
+The length limits in Rule 35(b)(2) apply to a response.

 * (f) CALL FOR A VOTE.
 A vote need not be taken to determine whether the case will be heard or reheard en banc unless a judge calls for a vote.